Gastric Sleeve Incisions, Illustrations

 - After your surgery, the gastric sleeve scarring may appear more pronounced at first.
 However, this is a normal occurrence, and as your healing progresses, the scarring will subside.
 In about one year, your VSG scars should fade into thin white lines.
 Your surgeon may recommend a cream or ointment to help reduce the gastric sleeve scar over time.

 If you are particularly concerned about post-surgical scarring, you should request your surgeon to provide you with a few gastric sleeve before and after scars photos.
 This will give you a clear visual idea of how your sleeve gastrectomy scars may appear at different stages after the surgery.
 Gastric sleeve before and after scars images will eliminate the risk of any disappointment occurring at a later stage.

 Choose Jet Medical Tourism® for Single incision gastric sleeve

 Gastric sleeve incisions are a vital issue and you should know all about your surgical incisions and potential scarring.
 At Jet Medical Tourism®, our caring and compassionate weight loss surgeons will understand your concerns, and help you make the right decisions.
 You will feel much more confident after talking to our surgeons.

 We know how important this surgery is for you, and we will leave no stone unturned to ensure you get the best results.
-Our top bariatric surgeons in Mexico have the expertise to perform laparoscopic sleeve gastrectomy as well as single incision gastric sleeve.
-To learn more about your options, call us now to schedule a free surgical consultation.
+Our surgeons have the expertise to perform laparoscopic sleeve gastrectomy as well as single incision gastric sleeve.